 The Flow specification NLRI-type consists of several optional subcomponents.
 A specific packet is considered to match the flow specification when it matches the intersection (AND) of all the components present in the specification.

-The encoding of each of the NLRI components begins with a type field as listed in Table 1-4.
-Sections 4.2.1 to 4.2.12 contain the specific encodings for the IPv4 IP layer and transport layer headings.
-IPv6 filters are described in: [I-D.ietf-idr-flow-spec-v6].
+The encoding of each of the NLRI components begins with a type field (1 octet) followed by a variable length parameter.
+Section 4.2.1 to Section 4.2.12 define component types and parameter encodings for the IPv4 IP layer and transport layer headers.
+IPv6 NLRI component types are described in [I-D.ietf-idr-flow-spec-v6].